Ferraah/XIOS3_Coupling_mirror/1_cpl_time_params/README.md

 # Monodirectional coupling of a single field with restart file

-The folder of this example is composed of a source file of the coupled toy models and 3 `iodef` files corresponding to 3 different available runs.
+This folder contains a single source file (representing the two coupled models as always) and three iodef files.
+These iodef files correspond to three different run configurations, demonstrating the restart coupling scheme and the interoperability between a single continuous run and two consecutive runs.
 ## a.
 Algorithm with restart file introduction
-A general introduction to how the restarting algorithm can be implemented in XIOS.
+A general introduction to the implementation of a coupling algorithm with restarting files in XIOS.
 - [intro.md](intro.md)

 ## b.
 Single run of April and May